Ovid/zen-of-test-suites/README.md

 # [Test::Class::Moose](https://github.com/Ovid/test-class-moose)

+If you start creating a large Web site, do you start writing a bunch of individual scripts, each designed to handle one URL and each handling their own database access and printing their output directly to STDOUT?
+Of course not.
+Today, professional developers reach for Sinatra, Seaside, Catalyst, Ruby on Rails or other Web frameworks.
+They take a bit more time to set up and configure, but we know they generally save more time in the long run.
+Why wouldn't you do that with your test suite?

-If you're using Perl, many of the above problems can be avoided by switching to `Test::Class::Moose`.
+If you're using Perl, many of the problems listed in this document can be avoided by switching to `Test::Class::Moose`.
 This is a testing framework I designed to make it very easy to test applications.
 Once you understand it, it's actually easy to use for testing libraries, but it really shines for application testing.

 Note that I now regret putting `Moose` in the name. `Test::Class::Moose` is a rewrite of `Test::Class` using `Moose`, but it's *not* limited to testing